rcgsheffield/sheffield_hpc/stanagepilot/software/apps/gromacs.rst

 GROMACS can run using 2 different parallel environments, ``smp`` and ``mpi``, in addition to being able to use GPU acceleration.
 Examples of these types of batch submission can be seen below.

-Using SMP
+Using GMX
 ^^^^^^^^^

-This script requests one CPU core using the OpenMP parallel environment ``smp`` and with 2 GB of real memory per CPU core.
-The requested runtime is 6 hours.
+The following is an example batch submission script, my_job.sh, to run the gromacs executable ``gmx`` with input files grompp.mdp, conf.gro and topol.top.
+The script requests 5 GB of real memory.

 The GROMACS input line beginning with ``gmx grompp`` is to make a run input file; ``gmx mdrun`` is to perform a simulation, do a normal mode analysis or an energy minimization.

 The ``export`` command sets the correct number of GROMACS threads based on the requested number of cores from the scheduler (important if requesting more than a single core).